mblayman/luatest/README.md

 See `luatest -h` for the full list of all available flags.

-`--cov` - Use this flag to measure code coverage for a given directory.
+* `--cov` - Use this flag to measure code coverage for a given directory.
+* `--no-capture` - Use this flag to disable stdout/stderr capturing.

 ### Configuration file